jamespgrant3/aws-tech-exercises/README.md

 ## EC2 ##
   * using the CLI, replicate an EBS volume across regions

+## ELB ##
+  * create an EC2 instance, fronted by an ELB, fronted by a CF distro.
+Update the ELB to only accept traffic from the CF distro.

 ## Helpers ##
 To help with setting up a quick web server, here is a user data script from LA: